-Giuseppe Farina won the first world championship F1 race and first drivers’ title.
+Giuseppe ‘Nino’ Farina won the first world championship Formula One race and first drivers’ title in 1950.

-He took three wins for Alfa Romeo in the seven-round 1950 season (including the Indianapolis 500) to beat team mates Juan Manuel Fangio and Luigi Fagioli to the title.
+After the war Farina drove for Enzo Ferrari, then joined Alfa Romeo in time for the inaugural world championship.
+He won three times in the seven-round 1950 season (including the Indianapolis 500) to beat team mates Juan Manuel Fangio and Luigi Fagioli to the title.

 Fangio turned the tables next year and Farina won just once, in Belgium.
 Following Alfa Romeo’s withdrawal he rejoined Ferrari, but couldn’t keep Alberto Ascari from the title and only scored wins in non-championship races.